-Cooped up in his basement for nearly two weeks and tired of playing video games, local Ottawa basketball player Styles LePage opted to take the family dog for a walk at the park.
-Feeling the withdrawal from the game the 6’3″ multi-sport (Football) forward from Longfields-Davidson Heights Secondary School in Barrhaven opted to bring his basketball for few bounces and jump-shots.
+Cooped up in his basement for nearly two weeks and tired of playing video games, local Ottawa basketball player Styles Lepage opted to take the family dog for a walk at the park.
+Feeling the withdrawal from the game, the 6-foot-3 multi-sport (Football) forward from Longfields-Davidson Heights Secondary School in Barrhaven opted to bring his basketball for a few bounces and jump-shots.

 “Yeh kid I can argue in both official languages.”